RaquelVives/DaniChatbot/README.md

 <h1>Chatbot: Final Project for Language Technologies for Conversational Interfaces Course</h1><hr>
 This repository contains my final project.
 It consists of developing an inclusive chatbot called Dani, that is integrated into Telegram and capable of responding to certain commands and messages with predefined answers.
 This is the first version of the chatbot, but I am currently working on integrating it into other platforms such as WhatsApp and web pages.

 The chatbot has been created using Dialogflow and integrated into Telegram using the Telegram API.
 The project has been created as an example for a driving school and is designed to interact with users and provide them useful information about prices and schedules.
+You can ask Dani in Spanish about the pricing of both theoretical and practical classes, as well as discounts available on lesson packages.
+Additionally, Dani can provide information regarding the business hours.

 Although the chatbot is functional in Telegram, I am still working on improving its natural language processing capabilities and expanding its knowledge base to make it more efficient and effective for users.